nadirgrab/CICD-Projects/README.md

-This is CICD Java Project
+This is CICD Java Project under folder project-1